Ense-375/Ense-375/Report.md

 ### Solution 1

-*Description and reasons for not selecting this one.*

 ### Solution 2

-*Improved version with some limitations.*

 ### Final Solution

-*Chosen solution with all features and constraint satisfaction.*

 #### Components

-- *(Describe major software/hardware components used)*

 #### Environmental, Societal, Safety, and Economic Considerations

-- *(Address these topics in terms of your solution’s impact and design)*

 #### Limitations

-- *(Clearly list known issues, limitations, or trade-offs)*

 ---